dkershner6/dkershner6.github.io/src/pages/blog/2019-02-27-azure-functions-consumption-vs-app-service-vs-kubernetes.md

 ---
 templateKey: blog-post
-title: 'Azure Functions: Consumption vs App Service Plan vs Kubernetes'
+title: "Azure Functions: Consumption vs App Service Plan vs Kubernetes"
 date: 2019-02-26T15:04:00.000Z
 description: When to choose which for optimal cost
 featuredpost: false
-featuredimage: /img/flavor_wheel.jpg
 tags:
   - azure functions
   - azure
   - kubernetes
 ---

 ### Note

 This comparison applies to functions on v2 (.Net Core).
 There is a large difference in performance between the two, and these conclusions should not be held over to v1.
 I do have a [similar-ish comparison for v1](/blog/when-to-use-app-service-plan/).